 On Friday 8 September 2017, Trinity Fellows Professor Mikael Adolphson, Professor Sachiko Kusukawa and Professor Dominic Lieven are planning to join us coming from Cambridge for a special Trinity in Japan event.

-All Trinity members are welcome to join, prior registration and prepayment is required.
+All Trinity members are welcome to join, prior registration and prepayment are required.

 We are planning (subject to adjustment):